Queen's Pier: Antiquities Advisory Board grading vote

 On 6 March 2007, the AAB agreed on a review of the Pier’s grading and commissioned the AMO to conduct a study on the historic and heritage value of the Pier.
 Subsequently the Board convened an open meeting on 9 May 2007, in which the Board adopted the AMO’s report.
 The AAB by simple majority recommended the Pier to be graded as a grade I historic building on the grounds of historical significance and social value.
 Twelve members voted for Grade 1 listing, and ten voted for Grade 2 listing.
 However, the status is not-binding on the Government.

 After the hearing, an activist from 'Local Action' declared the AAB's decision a victory for the people, and warned the government "not to treat the voice of the people lightly".
-In spite of conservationist campaigns and the AAB’s grading recommendation, then-Secretary for Housing, Planning and Lands Michael Suen stated that the Pier must be removed from site before relocation; Suen further stated that the AAB’s recommendation had no bearing on the Government’s action.
+In spite of conservationist campaigns and the AAB’s grading recommendation, then-Secretary for Housing, Planning and Lands Michael Suen stated that the Pier must be removed from the site before relocation; Suen further stated that the AAB’s recommendation had no bearing on the Government’s action.